What is imiquimod?

 - About anything that could affect your ability to use imiquimod, such as difficulty with applying a cream to the affected area or trouble with remembering a scheduled .

 - If you are pregnant or plan to become pregnant.
-Whether imiquimod can harm an unborn baby is unknown.
-Imiquimod should be used during pregnancy only if the potential benefit justifies the potential risk to the unborn baby.
-Talk to your health care provider about possible risks with using imiquimod when pregnant.
+Imiquimod should be used during pregnancy only if the potential benefit justifies the potential risk to the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of imiquimod during pregnancy.
+Please refer to these guidelines for additional information. .
+Talk to your health care provider about the risks and benefits of using imiquimod during pregnancy.
+The

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Imiquimod may affect the way other medicines or products work, and other medicines or products may affect how imiquimod works.
-Tell your health care provider if you have had other treatments for genital or perianal warts, actinic keratosis, or superficial basal cell carcinoma.
-Imiquimod should not be used until your skin has healed from other treatments.
 Ask your health care provider if there are interactions between imiquimod and the other medicines you take.

 Ask your health care provider about possible side effects from imiquimod.
 Your health care provider will tell you what to do if you have side effects.